Varun-Singh24/TO-DO-List/README.md

 # TO-DO-List Web App

-This is a simple TODO-List web application built with [React](https://reactjs.org/) and [Vite][https://vitejs.dev/guide/] that allows users to add, manage, and track their tasks.
+This is a TODO-List web application built with [React](https://reactjs.org/) and [Vite][https://vitejs.dev/guide/] that allows users to add, manage, and track their tasks.

 ## Features